-5. Consume enough water that you are urinating about 10 times a day.
+5. Drink enough water that you are urinating about 10 times a day.

-6. If your urine is dark yellow drink more water until it starts to look almost as clear like the water that you drink.
+6. If your urine is dark yellow drink more water until your urine is almost as clear as the water that you drink.

 THE 3 BEST SOURCES OF WATER